Well, what about if you remove the merchant account part? Can you still process payments online?

 In this section, I’ve expanded a couple of the main advantages.

 - Simplicity: The big benefit of third-party processors is simplicity.
 Instead of buying a separate payment gateway and merchant account then adding them together, you get one simple service that does it all.
-From start to finish, third-party processor options are less time-consuming than a mix-and-match option.
+From start to finish, third-party processor options are less time-consuming than a mix-and-match option, catering to a wide range of different payment methods.

 - Risk Appetite: Third-party processors have a degree of flexibility to vary their risk appetite so often accept higher risk merchants than the merchant acquirer who is providing their merchant account.
 Your chances of acceptance can, therefore, be greater and the level of documentation you have to provide can be lower.

-- Flexibility: Generally speaking, third-party payment processors don’t have long-term contracts so you can terminate your service, more or less, whenever you want.
+- Flexibility: Generally speaking, third-party payment processors don’t have long-term credit card processing contracts so you can terminate your service, more or less, whenever you want.

 Third-party payment processor disadvantages